 The reason the Russian turned to the SKS and in smaller part to the 7.6 x 39mm round is that they discovered that the full powered bolt action rifles they issued were not well suited for this new form of warfare.
 On the other hand, the Submachine gun was effective in close quarters, but beyond 100 yards became compromised and nearly worthless.
 The SKS was a compromise between the powerful Mosin Nagant, and the fast firing, easy handling submachine gun.

 The SKS is comparable in some ways to the German STG 44, one of the first real assault rifles.
-The SKS was more rifle than submachine gun, and it did not feature a select fire component.
-Over the course of six years the supposed bugs were worked out, and the rifle was adopted for general service in 1949.
-Like many Russian designs the SKS was shared with other communist countries, and different variants were introduced around the world.
+The SKS was more rifle than a submachine gun, and it did not feature a select fire component.
+Over the course of six years, the supposed bugs were worked out, and the rifle was adopted for general service in 1949.
+Like many Russian designs, the SKS was shared with other communist countries, and different variants were introduced around the world.

 While the Chinese, Yugoslavs, Albanians, Koreans, East Germans, and the Vietnamese all produced the SKS rifle, the design was largely unchanged.
 There were minor changes that resulted in different bayonets, night sights, muzzle grenade launchers, and gas port controls.
 Several other countries produced unlicensed copies as well.

 The SKS found its way into many countries and into many wars.
 To this day it’s not uncommon for the SKS to find its way into the battlefield.
 This is evidenced by news footage of the Ukrainian civil war, where Ukrainian forces are armed with the SKS rifle.
 While the SKS served with distinction, it was soon outclassed by the more modern assault rifle, the AK 47.